Fill out the form below and we'll contact you and answer all of your questions.

 All CSU Global students are assigned a random six-digit student identification number.
 Students are requested to use this number when requesting information from the school.
 Students may request student ID cards through the Student Portal.

 CSU Global may request that students submit documents to the Student Portal.
 Unless a different return method is specified, students are responsible for returning/submitting any requested documentation through the Student Portal to allow tracking of document receipt and minimize the possibility of document loss.

 All course assignments must be submitted via the online Learning Management System for that course.
 Students encountering technical difficulties should contact Tech Support for assistance.
 Students are responsible for checking to ensure that all work has been submitted accurately.

-All students are assigned a CSU-Global email address that will be the official address for communicate with students.
-Students and alumni will retain permanent email access as long as they remain in good standing with the university.
+All students are assigned a CSU Global email address that will be the official address for communication with students.

-Following University Withdrawal or Academic Suspension, CSU-Global email accounts will be deactivated until the student is reinstated with the university.
-Students should review their profile in the Student Portal to correct/modify their secondary email and ensure continued communication with CSU-Global.
+Following University Withdrawal or Academic Suspension, CSU Global email accounts may be deactivated until the student is reinstated with the university.
+Students should review their profile in the Student Portal to correct/modify their secondary email and ensure continued communication with CSU Global.